Learn about our seminar leaders on our Primary Team and Summer Faculty pages and by watching brief video discussions on our Youtube channel.

 In the context of the bioethics of psychiatry, participants will develop speaking skills, an understanding of dialectic argument based on principles of bioethics, and advanced skills in critical analysis.
 This seminar will be taught by Santiago Peregalli.

 This seminar will introduce you to the ethical issues that arise in the course of work in an emergency medicine setting.
 Through case-based discussions, we will put you “in the shoes” of an emergency physician, to learn about and apply what we know about ethics to a unique environment - the fast paced emergency room, where quick decisions have lasting implications.
 This seminar will be taught by Dr. Evie Marcolini.

 This seminar will introduce you to some of the issues in the area of neuroscience that have ethical implications.
 We will, as much as possible, study through cases and interactive classroom discussion.
 We hope to have a session dedicated to the Cushing Center, and tour the historic collection of human brains, and have a discussion of the ethical issues around human bodies in a museum setting.
 This seminar will be co-taught by Drs.
-Evie Marcolini and Karmele Olaciregui.
+Evie Marcolini, Karmele Olaciregui, and Ben Tolchin.

 Bioethics on Four Legs … or Six or Eight: Animal Ethics through a One Health perspective

-Last-minute changes are always possible based on unexpected faculty member illness or other such emergency, but there are always plenty of seminars to ensure a robust and enlightening summer experience.
+** Last-minute changes are always possible based on unexpected faculty member illness or other such emergency, but there are always plenty of seminars to ensure a robust and enriching summer experience.